yearn/yearn-devdocs/docs/partners/yvtokens-as-collateral.md

 ### The safest yields in DeFi

-Vaults strategies are constantly audited to pratice the highest security standards of DeFi.
+Vaults strategies are constantly audited to practice the highest security standards of DeFi.
 Grow with us one day at a time.
 More information at:

 * [Vaults & Strategies Deployment Security Guidelines](https://docs.yearn.finance/developers/v2/DEPLOYMENT)
 * [Yearning for Yearn: Messari Report](https://messari.io/article/yearning-for-yearn)